-- Defined benefits: - Deferred benefits and pension credits members may elect to transfer out all their deferred benefits, or all their pension credits, or all together. - Money purchase benefits: - Additional voluntary contributions (AVCs) to which members have contributed as an active member of the LGPS and AVCs they have been awarded by way of a pension credit, may elect to transfer out all their AVCs to which they contributed as an active member, or all the AVC they were awarded by way of a pension credit, or all together.
+- Defined benefits deferred benefits and pension credits, a member may elect to transfer out: - all their deferred benefits, or - all their pension credits, or - all their deferred benefits, and all their pension credits, all together. - Money purchase benefits additional voluntary contributions (AVCs) to which members have contributed as an active member of the LGPS, and AVCs they have been awarded by way of a pension credit, a member may elect to transfer out: - all their AVCs to which they contributed as an active member, or - all their AVCs they were awarded by way of a pension credit, or - all their AVCs to which they contributed as an active member, and all their AVCs they were awarded by way of a pension credit, all together.